hujhax/austin-improv-wiki/Troupes/Umami.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>Umami is a troupe that performs improvised character based theater.
+Their press blurb, taken from a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> Umami is a troupe that performs improvised character based theater.
 Umami is meaty, brothy fun for your comedy taste.
-We are united by our love for building worlds and characters, for silly fun, for ridiculous words, for savory foods, and for beverages fermented from grains and fruits.</blockquote>
+We are united by our love for building worlds and characters, for silly fun, for ridiculous words, for savory foods, and for beverages fermented from grains and fruits.

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We use monologues to open our show and establish characters that are then highlighted in the show.
-We like to create colorful characters and then follow them through the show.</blockquote>
+Their answer to the "What's Your Deal?" question on a 2011 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We use monologues to open our show and establish characters that are then highlighted in the show.
+We like to create colorful characters and then follow them through the show.

 ## History
 The troupe debuted at [[Theatres/Coldtowne Theater|Coldtowne Theater]] with three shows in June 2011.